ssmirr/appdev-chapters/refactoring-msm-queries-with-methods.md

 If you feel very confident about [defining instance methods](https://chapters.firstdraft.com/chapters/769#defining-instance-methods){:target="_blank"}, then you can skip forward to ....
 Otherwise, read on.

-Recall that we use the `def` keyword within the `class` definition to add new methods to a class.
+Recall that, in Ruby, we use the `def` keyword within the `class` definition to add new methods to a class.
 Here, we're adding the `say_hi` instance method within the definition of the `Person` class:

 ```ruby
 class Person